Human-Centered Artificial Intelligence

 - Shneiderman, B., Bridging the Gap between Ethics and Practice: Guidelines for Reliable, Safe, and Trustworthy Human-Centered AI Systems, ACM Transactions on Interactive Intelligent Systems 10, 4 (October 2020).

-Ben Shneiderman is preparing a book on Human-Centered AI, to be published by Oxford University Press in early 2022.
+Ben Shneiderman’s book on Human-Centered AI, will be published by Oxford University Press in early 2022.
 It will greatly expand on the contents of the four papers.

-- Paper on Independent Oversight for Algorithms (PNAS, 2016)
+- Paper on Independent Oversight for Algorithms (PNAS, 2016): The dangers of faulty, biased, or malicious algorithms requires independent oversight.

 - List of courses and resources on HCAI